Arman-Gill/Democracy-vs-Dictatorship/README.md

 # Democracy_vs_Dictatorship
-Analysis to see which is better
+Analysis to see which is betters
+This is my website
+sdfhaksf